Jewelry insurance protects your jewelry for all its worth.

 The above is meant as general information and as general policy descriptions to help you understand the different types of coverage.
 These descriptions do not refer to any specific contract of insurance and they do not modify any definitions expressly stated in any contracts of insurance.
 We encourage you to speak to your insurance representative and to read your policy contract to fully understand your coverages.

-If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Insurance Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Insurance Group, not GEICO.
+If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Group, not GEICO.
 Any information that you provide directly to Jewelers Mutual on its website is subject to the privacy posted on their website, which you should read before proceeding.
 GEICO assumes no responsibility for the privacy practices or your use of their website.

-Jewelry insurance is provided and written by a member insurer of the Jewelers Mutual Group, either Jewelers Mutual Group, SI (a stock insurer) or JM Specialty Insurance Company, and is secured through GEICO Insurance Agency, LLC.
+Jewelry insurance is offered by a member of the Jewelers Mutual Group, either Jewelers Mutual Group, SI (a stock insurer) or JM Specialty Insurance Company, and is secured through GEICO Insurance Agency, LLC.
 Policyholders of both insurers are members of Jewelers Mutual Holding Company.